 Some places have a dress code

-Lastly, pack shoes that you can walk miles and miles in.
+Lastly, pack shoes that you can walk miles and miles in, due to all the walking you’re going to do.

 No, seriously.
-If you haven’t been to Disney World before, you might not realize ahead of time how much you’ll end up walking in a day.
+If you haven’t been to Walt Disney World resort before, you might not realize ahead of time how much you’ll end up walking in a day.

 By packing the right shoes, you’ll ensure your day isn’t ruined by blisters or sore, sweaty, hot feet.